kyuhwan94/opticDNN/README.md

 1. ./20241231_full: Contains example data that can be used to test the training protocol
 2. ./configs: Contains an example configuration that can used for training.
 3. ./src: Contains source code for training

+## Pipeline
-4. ./src/run.sh: Shell script used to execute train.py
+5. ./src/run.sh: Shell script used to execute train.py
-5. ./src/train.py: Python code that constructs the pipeline of the DNN + train via back propagation
+6. ./src/train.py: Python code that constructs the pipeline of the DNN.
+   * train via back propagation
-6. ./src/predict.py: Python code that can be used test the trained DNN on example image. $\rightarrow$ Results will be save in ./results_predict/.
+8. ./src/predict.py: Python code that can be used test the trained DNN on example image. $\rightarrow$ Results will be save in ./results_predict/.

 ## Example usage
 Terminal (in our case the OS was Ubuntu) $\rightarrow$ Type: "./run.sh" and enter (Note. you have to give permission to run the shell script)